The Opstal is the only accommodation in South Africa's De Hoop Nature Reserve.

 - Set on the edge of the De Hoop’s wetland, there are three white-walled vlei cottages.
 Each one has a lounge area, a kitchen for self-catering and one open-plan bathroom with a massive walk-in shower, twin wash basins and rattan matting around a tiled area with the bath in the centre of the bathroom.
 There are three tiled bedrooms per cottage: one twin or double, one twin room and one with bunk beds.

 - The Opstal Manor, an original farmhouse from the 1800s previously known as the Ou Huis, forms the focal point of the Opstal accommodation area.
-Its beautiful yellowwood floors and ceilings, patterned curtains and antique wooden furniture make it feel authentically historic.
-The Opstal Manor sleeps a maximum of six travellers in its three massive en-suite bedrooms.
-With no working kitchen here, all guests book in on a ‘full board’ basis.
+Its beautiful yellowwood floors and ceilings, patterned curtains and antique wooden furniture make it feel (as it is!) authentically historic.
+The Opstal Manor sleeps a maximum of six travellers in its three massive en-suite bedrooms which are all reached from a beautiful panelled hall.
+Note though that the internal doors between these 'manor bedrooms' and the interlinking hall are original, and so don't have locks on them.
+With no working kitchen here, all guests book in these rooms are accommodated on a ‘full board’ basis.

 - Behind the Opstal Manor, three Opstal houses are slightly separated from the rest of the Opstal area and can each sleep up to six travellers.
 Each of them has three spacious bedrooms (twin configurations, one double possible), a fully equipped kitchen and a bathroom.
 Visitors staying at one of the Opstal houses can choose between being catered for and self-catering.